 In general terms, the courses provide opportunities for students to develop and demonstrate the following learning outcomes.
-(Categories - Knowledge and understanding (K), Skills and other attributes (S), and Transferable skills ())
+(Categories - Knowledge and understanding (K), Skills and other attributes (S), and Transferable skills (\))

 1. The postgraduate core of finance (K); 13.
-Decision making (S); 14.
-Numeracy (S); 2.
-Advanced mathematical and statistical techniques (K); 15.
-Understanding of the key concepts of opportunity cost, incentives, equilibrium, 3.
-Applying key research methods in theory of finance and economic reasoning strategic thinking, expectations, the relevance of marginal considerations and to applied topics (K); arbitrage (S); Relevant analytical methods (K); 4.
-16. Statistics (S); Analysing financial and economic data (K); 5.
-17. Computing skills (S); Evaluating critically research findings in some specialised areas in Finance (K); 18.
-General research skills (bibliographic, methods of data collection, verbal 6.
-Relevant research methods (K); communication) (S); 7.
-19. Managing, conducting and disseminating research (S); Applying concepts and research methods (K); 8.
-20. Learning and study (S); Abstraction (the ability to simplify while still retaining relevance) (S); 9.
-21. Reading literature (S); 10.
-Analysis and deduction (economic reasoning is highly deductive and logical 22.
-Written communication (S); analysis is applied to assumption-based models) (S); 23.
-Information technology (S); 11.
-Quantification (the organisation and presentation of financial and economic 24.
-Working to deadlines (S). data) (S); 12.
-Framing (the ability to decide what should be taken as given or fixed for the purposes of setting up and solving a problem) (S);
+Decision making (S) ; 2.
+Advanced mathematical and statistical techniques (K); 14.
+Numeracy (S) ; 2.
+3. 4.
+5. 6.
+7. 8.
+9. 10.
+Advanced mathematical and statistical techniques (K); Applying key research methods in theory of finance reasoning to applied topics (K); Relevant analytical methods (K); Analysing financial and economic data (K); Evaluating critically research findings in some specialised areas in Finance (K); Relevant research methods (K); Applying concepts and research methods (K); Abstraction (the ability to simplify while still retaining relevance) (S); Analysis and deduction (economic reasoning is highly deductive and logical analysis is applied to assumption-based models) (S); Quantification (the organisation and presentation of financial and economic data) (S); Understanding of the key concepts of opportunity cost, incentives, equilibrium, strategic thinking, expectations, the relevance of marginal considerations and arbitrage (S); Statistics (S); Computing skills (S); General research skills (bibliographic, methods of data collection, verbal communication) (S); Managing, conducting and disseminating research (S); Learning and study (S); Reading literature (S); Written communication (S); 12.
+Framing (the ability to decide what should be taken as given or fixed for the purposes of setting up and solving a problem) (S) ;